in-der-kothe/exactly-once-semantics/README.md

 Now you should be able to use the configured rest endpoints from `payment.http` / [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) and `toxy.http` / [toxy.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/toxy.http).

-Let's take this tour (please have the picture above in mind):\
+Let's take this tour (please have the system landscape from the picture above in mind):

 ### Test the connection to the service
 Use WITHOUT proxy - play a bit around